 Barcelona has beautiful architecture, culture, nature and lots of tourists.
 So here are our 5 tips to enjoy Barcelona like a local.
 We will teach you how to escape from the crowded spots and get the real Catalan feeling.

 This was our second time in the Catalan capital and I think we’ll never get enough of it.
-On our first trip we went to all the touristic attractions, neighborhoods, and parks.
+On our first trip, we went to all the tourist attractions, neighborhoods, and parks.
 But this time we discovered how to enjoy Barcelona like a local and felt the urge to share it!

 You have to know three important things about Barcelona:

 – There are plenty of places to visit, things to see, food and drinks to taste.